hyperledger-archives/sawtooth-core/README.md

 game002                                         NEW
 ```

-Then show the game state, (Your secret board will be different,
+Then show the game state (Your secret board will be different,
-as it is randomly generated)
+as it is randomly generated):
 ```
 $ ./bin/battleship show game000
 GAME:     : game000